IBM/csm-dach-cloud-native-labs/additional/microservices.md

 ```
 user1:~$ oc delete all -l app=mariadb
 ```
-That would be handy if we want to delete an application without deleting the whole project.
-Or if you want to delete one application but not the other.
+That would be handy if we wanted to delete an application without deleting the whole project.
+Or if we wanted to delete one application but not the other.

-Truth is we don't need the project anymore, so let's delete it as well anyway:
+Truth is we don't need the project anymore, so let's delete it anyway:
 ```
 user1:~$ oc delete project microservices
 ```